clpi/div.is/README.md

 - [ ] set deploy script to run psql and rust backend on api.div.is, front on div.is (or api + front on div.is?)
 - [ ] fix container run scripts in ansible playbook to actually tear down containers and images (also appears to create 2 of each? according to cockpit? look into that)
 - [ ] don't build images, just run containers from
+- [ ] don't reject cookie refresh requests -- return falsy value
+- [ ] *important* actually implement frontend api fetching error handling properly
+- [ ] consider entirely restructuring your frontend, now that fetching logic is done, there's nothing special about it besides how messy it is